ajramos/cloud-certs/gcp-pcne-cert.md

 ## External Origins

+Cloud CDN can cache content from origins outside of Google Cloud.
+These are configured as backends on your external HTTP(S) load balancer using **Internet Network Endpoint Groups (Internet NEGs)**.
+An Internet NEG defines an external backend by its FQDN or IP address and port.

+- **Use Cases for External Origins with CDN:**
+    - Caching content from your own on-premises data centers.
+    - Caching content from third-party object storage (e.g., AWS S3, Azure Blob Storage).
+    - Caching content from any publicly accessible HTTP server.

+**CDN Interconnect** (as previously mentioned) can further optimize cache-fill costs when using external origins by providing dedicated, discounted connectivity to select CDN providers or your own deployments.

 CDN Interconnect lets you:

 - Select third-party Cloud CDN providers to establish Direct Interconnect links at edge locations in the Google network.